Russo-Circassian War: Pre-1817 period

 In 1805, a plague struck Kabardia.
-Using this as an excuse, General Glazenap ordered his forces to burn down 80 villages to terrorize the people into submission and to wreak revenge upon the Kabardians.
+Using this as an excuse, Glazenap ordered his forces to burn down 80 villages to terrorize the people into submission and to wreak revenge upon the Kabardians.
 In 1810 about 200 villages were burned.
 In 1817 the frontier was pushed to the Sunzha River and in 1822 a line of forts was built from Vladikavkaz northwest through Nalchik to the Pyatigorsk area.
-After 1825 fighting subsided.
-Between 1805 and 1807, Bulgakov's army burned more than 280 villages.
-The population of Kabarda, which was 350,000 in 1763, was only 37,000 in 1817.
+Fighting subsided after 1825.
+Between 1805 and 1807, General Bulgakov's army burned more than 280 villages.
+The population of Kabarda was reduced from 350,000 in 1763 to only 37,000 in 1817.

-In 1807, the fortress of Anapa in Western Circassia was captured by Russian troops and Circassian nobleman Seferbiy Zaneqo was taken as hostage.
+In 1807, the fortress of Anapa was captured by Russian troops and Circassian nobleman Seferbiy Zaneqo was taken as hostage.

-In 1808, a Russian commission from decided that in order to end Circassian resistance against the Russian Empire, the Circassians would need to be eliminated from their homeland.
+In 1808, a Russian commission decided that to end Circassian resistance against the Russian Empire, the Circassians would need to be eliminated from their homeland.

+In 1809–1810, unrest spread across Kabardia as resistance to Russian colonial rule intensified.
+In response, Russia deployed additional armed forces to the region, preventing Kabardinian villages from relocating to the mountains and arresting or sentencing Kabardinian princes who opposed Russian authority.
+Faced with overwhelming pressure and the apparent futility of resistance, most Kabardinian princes ultimately submitted to Russian rule and pledged allegiance to the autocracy of the Tsar.
+As a form of tribute, Russian authorities demanded from them 1,000 horses, 500 cattle, and 10,000 rubles.

+Despite these punitive measures, the Kabardinians remained defiant.
+In an effort to crush further resistance, Russia launched a large-scale punitive expedition in 1810 under General Bulgakov.
+His forces plundered and burned down 200 Circassian and Balkar villages, massacred much of the population, and seized more than 20,000 cattle.

+That same year, another uprising erupted in Kabarda, with the Balkars providing support to the Kabardians.
+On April 30, General Bulgakov reported from his camp near the Cherek River that a force of over 2,000 Kabardinian horsemen, supported by infantry and Balkar allies, had taken defensive positions in two fortified gorges at the foot of the snowy mountains, where they were ultimately blockaded by Russian troops.

 In January 1810, Circassians raided and plundered the Cossack settlements of Ivanovskaya and Stebliyevkaya.
 At the Olginsk Fortress, they killed 146 Cossacks, including the fortress commander Colonel Tikhovski.
 During these operations, the Circassian army suffered around 500 casualties.

-In February same year, Fyodor Bursak's forces entered a Circassian village near the Sop River and proceeded to kill every single inhabitant.
+In February of the same year, Fyodor Bursak's forces entered a Circassian village near the Sop River and proceeded to kill every single inhabitant.
 They decided to postpone their plans to attack the next village when the river began to overflow.
 In December, the same methods were applied in the Shapsug region, and several villages were burnt.
-After some civilians deserted to the forests, forests in the region were burnt down.
+After some civilians deserted to the forests, the forests in the region were burnt down.